Teide Observatory: Climate

 The position where the observatory is situated has a mediterranean climate (Köppen Csb), with average temperature features reminiscent of southern England.
 This renders in warm summers that averages around 23 C with light frosts being possible and sometimes happening in winter.
 Extremes are moderated by its marine features, which combined with the altitude keeps temperatures below 30 C even during heat waves, and in spite of the altitude the marine features are strong enough to prevent severe frosts.
 Sunshine levels, as typical of the nearby lowland arid climates, are high throughout the year.
 Many alpine areas at further distance from the equator are above the tree line at this elevation, but Teide is far above even any subarctic temperatures due to its position on the 28th parallel north.

-Astroclimate and seeing

 The useful observing time is given as 78% and the median FWHM seeing from DIMM measurements is given as 0.76" and 0.70" at two sites near the Carlos Sánchez Telescope.